skip to content

 The FEI defines the in-competition period as the period commencing one (1) hour before the beginning of the first horse inspection the day before a competition in which the athlete is scheduled to participate through to the end of the last competition at the event for that athlete or the sample collection process related to such competition.

-• Familiarise themselves with the Prohibited List and make sure to always be updated on the latest version;
+• Familiarise yourself with the Prohibited List and make sure to always be updated on the latest version

-• Systematically ask their medical practitioners to verify that no medication, supplement or treatment they are taking (prescribed or not) involves prohibited substances or methods;
+• Systematically ask your medical practitioners to verify that no medication, supplement or treatment you’re taking (prescribed or not) involves prohibited substances or methods

-• When purchasing over-the-counter medication, consult their national anti-doping agency or ask the pharmacist to check that the medication does not contain anything prohibited on the Prohibited List currently in force;
+• When purchasing over-the-counter medication, consult your national anti-doping agency or ask the pharmacist to check that the medication does not contain anything prohibited on the Prohibited List currently in force

-• Be extremely cautious with and generally avoid dietary and nutritional supplements; never assume that a product is safe to use simply because it is a supplement.
+• Be extremely cautious with and generally avoid dietary and nutritional supplements – never assume that a product is safe to use simply because it’s a supplement.
 Many supplements contain undeclared ingredients including illegal stimulants, steroids, and prescription medications.

 The World Anti-Doping Agency (WADA) sets out the World Anti-Doping Code – a set of anti-doping rules under which all sports in all countries across the world must operate.
-It is critical that all athletes competing at both a national and international level, and their support personnel and partners, appreciate that the anti-doping system applies to them and ensure that they are fully aware of the the Code.
+It’s critical that all athletes competing at both a national and international level, and their support personnel and partners, are fully aware of the Code.

 Responsibility for human anti-doping at international level in equestrian sport falls to the FEI.
-At national level, British Equestrian has its own human anti-doping rules, but the programme is managed by UKAD.
+At national level, British Equestrian has its own human anti-doping rules, but the programme is managed by UK Anti-Doping (UKAD).

 UK ANTI-DOPING RULES

 There are 11 Anti-Doping Rule Violations (ADRVs).
-All 11 apply to athletes, two (in bold) also apply to athlete support personnel and five (in bold) also apply to athlete support personnel and other persons.
+All 11 apply to athletes, while two also apply to athlete support personnel and five also apply to athlete support personnel and other persons.

 Apply to athletes and athlete support personnel